 This call returns the node coordinates of the given ESMC\Mesh in the provided nodeCoord buffer of doubles.
 At completion, this buffer is a 1-D array with the coordinates for a given node in adjacent indices.
-For example, for d-dimensional coordinates, the first d values in the returned array are the coordinates for the first node, the second d values are the coordinates for the second node, etc.
+For example, for mesh\in Mesh object.